 Electric Grid

-Grid modernization for decarbonization while ensuring safety, security, and resilience
+Grid modernization for ensuring safety, security, and resilience

 Modernizing our electrical grid is a tremendous undertaking, requiring the coordination and collaboration of a wide range of stakeholders, including government, regulators, utilities, and—perhaps most importantly—the myriad of consumers.